IBM-Bluemix-Docs/mass-data-migration/faqs.md

 ## How does the {{site.data.keyword.mdms_short}} process keep the uniqueness of object names?
 {: faq}

-To ensure that object names are unique when they are copied into a Cloud Object SToragebucket, the file path is included a prefix in the object name.
+To ensure that object names are unique when they are copied into a Cloud Object Storage bucket, the file path is included a prefix in the object name.
 For example, `/root/user/config.ini` becomes `root/user/config.ini` when it is copied into the bucket.

 ## What happens if the target bucket does not exist in the {{site.data.keyword.cos_full_notm}} account?
 {: faq}